 Celebration is one of the core values of the Alumni Association and you are invited to participate in the celebration!

-The annual distinguished alumni awards of Cornerstone University and Grand Rapids Theological Seminary recognize outstanding alumni who have achieved success in their personal and professional lives or who have distinguished themselves through volunteer service to the university.
+The annual distinguished alumni, staff, and faculty awards of Cornerstone University and Grand Rapids Theological Seminary recognize outstanding members of our community who have achieved success in their personal and professional lives or who have distinguished themselves through volunteer service to the university.
 The individuals we're seeking embody the mission of the university, having become empowered men and women who excel as influencers in our world for Christ.

 Faculty Hall of Honor